-- A leading ‘0’ is not included in the international call sequence – it is only used in Cambodia for domestic long distance calls.
+- Do not dial a leading ‘0’ in the international call sequence – it is only for Cambodian domestic long distance calls.

 - A leading '+' in the phone number means 'dial your country's exit code'.